 Falls on the ice is one of the most common winter injuries, and the risk is even higher when you are carrying boxes and furniture across any slippery surfaces.
 Make sure you have plenty of people helping, or on call to help in case of injury or setbacks due to the weather.
 Expect the unexpected and plan ahead!

-Wearing a heavy winter coat is obviously crucial during the cold winter months, but when you are doing heavy lifting and physical labor you are probably going to get pretty warm.
+Wearing a heavy during the cold winter months, but when you are doing heavy lifting and physical labor you are probably going to get pretty warm.
 It’s a good idea to not dress too warm during moving day — getting overheated can lead to dizziness and dehydration even in cold temperatures.
 If you own exercise clothes that are wicking and breathable, those are a great option to wear in layers so you can dress up or dress down depending on how warm you get.
 If you are in and out of the house moving things into the car or truck, wearing a hat and gripping gloves can be the perfect alternative to a heavy, hot winter jacket.

 If you are in an out of the house all day, you don’t want to keep the door closed to preserve the heat inside.
 In fact, everyone will probably get quite warm moving all the boxes anyways, so turn the heat off in the house during this time.
 Plus, the last thing you want is to rack up a high heating bill before your move, just because it was trying to keep up with the open doors.